 – When exploring Amsterdam, you have to get to at least Dam Square, once you hit that area and start going further out away from the super touristy parts, that is the real Amsterdam, don’t just get stuck in the Red Light District and think the whole place is seedy, because it’s not at all.
 I spent many hours with friends sitting at great little cafes overlooking a canal, fantastically peaceful.

-As we all know by now, see anti-Mona Lisa rant here I don’t like to travel with a guide book checking off all of the must see boxes.
-So, in the spirit of true adventure, I wrote down a few places, that I think make for some fantastic off the beaten track recommendations.
+I don’t like to travel with a guide book checking off all of the must-see boxes.
+So, in the spirit of true adventure, I wrote down a few places, that I think to make for some fantastic off the beaten track recommendations.

 – If you like museum type things, here is what would be on my hit list

-3. Van Gogh Museum – I’m going to say this one is pretty self explanatory, but if you need a hint, it has a bunch of paintings from Van Gogh.
+- Van Gogh Museum – I’m going to say this one is pretty self-explanatory, but if you need a hint, it has a bunch of paintings from Van Gogh.

-4. Rembrandt House – when I visited this one, I thought it was kind of cool because its the actual house he lived in, so a little bit of a different atmosphere, than the typical gallery feel you get in a museum.
+- Rembrandt House – when I visited this one, I thought it was kind of cool because its the actual house he lived in, so a little bit of a different atmosphere, than the typical gallery, feel you get in a museum.

-3. Rent some bikes – be like the Dutch and bike around, there are paths everywhere, even with their own little stop lights, it’s far easier to get around via bike than car or cab, there are a lot of little alleys and streets that offer some beautiful scenery that are only accessible on two wheels.
-Also keep in mind, that the Dutch are statistically the tallest people in the world, so when it was time for me to get my bike, being only 5 feet tall, and unable to actually swing my leg over the seat of most of the bikes, the shop owner took pity on me, and sold me his 11 year old son’s old mountain bike for $15.
+- Rent some bikes – be like the Dutch and bike around, there are paths everywhere, even with their own little stop lights, it’s far easier to get around via bike than car or cab, there are a lot of little alleys and streets that offer some beautiful scenery that is only accessible on two wheels.
+Also keep in mind, that the Dutch are statistically the tallest people in the world, so when it was time for me to get my bike, being only 5 feet tall, and unable to actually swing my leg over the seat of most of the bikes, the shop owner took pity on me, and sold me his 11-year-old son’s old mountain bike for $15.